goschtl/zope/lovely.remotetask/branches/adamg-startlater/src/lovely/remotetask/browser/README.txt

   >>> from lovely.remotetask.interfaces import ITaskService
   >>> service = getRootFolder()['tasks']

-We add e job for a task which raises a ZeroDivisionError every time it is called.
+We add a job for a task which raises a ZeroDivisionError every time it is called.

   >>> jobid = service.add(u'exception')